 A dip slide consists of a plastic carrier coated with a sterile culture medium, which is dipped into the liquid to be tested.
 It is then incubated to allow microbial growth and the resulting colonies are estimated by reference to a chart on which the density of the resulting colonies is compared to a reference chart.

+- 10^6 CFU/ml Poor control.
+Immediate action should be taken in line with the risk assessment.
+Normally at very high levels draining and cleaning, should take place.
 Lubriserv are able to provide advice on the management of metalworking fluids to maintain them at optimum performance, and help reduce health risks.
-Contact us.